transpect/unwrap-mml/README.md

  </xsl:param>
 ```

+Note: If you want to convert MathML to pure plainntext, just declare all parameters as empty.

 Use the function _tr:unwrap-mml-boolean()_ as condition in your template
 to determine whether the MathML can be unwrapped or not.
-Apply the subsequent
+Apply subsequent
-templates in the mode `unwrap-mml`
+templates in the XSLT mode `unwrap-mml`.

 ```xml
 <xsl:template match="*:inlineequation[mml:math[tr:unwrap-mml-boolean(.)]]">